Whatsapp Icon

 Understanding the Cryoablation Procedure

-During cryoablation, patients are either under local or general anesthesia, depending on the lesion's location and size.
+During cryoablation, patients are either under local or general anaesthesia, depending on the lesion's location and size.
 The treatment involves inserting a cryoprobe through the skin, directed precisely at the cancerous cells.
 Utilizing advanced imaging techniques, such as ultrasound or CT scans, the cryoprobe freezes the target tissues, effectively killing the cancer cells.

 Argon gas, pumped through the probe, creates an ice ball that encapsulates and destroys the cancerous cells without significant damage to the surrounding healthy tissue.
 This process might be repeated several times to ensure the complete eradication of the malignancy.